Onsite Borrowing Program

 In September 2018, a small group of SHARES libraries began offering reciprocal onsite borrowing privileges to each other’s patrons as part of a year-long pilot project.
 For more than 40 years, SHARES libraries have offered reciprocal onsite access to the primary constituents of all SHARES partner institutions.
 This pilot project extended those access privileges to allow for onsite borrowing.
 More than a third of SHARES institutions are already involved in reciprocal onsite borrowing arrangements outside of SHARES; successful models and protocols already exist.
 SHARES will build upon those efforts and adapt reciprocal onsite borrowing to the SHARES network of trusted partners.
 Contact Dennis Massie if you are interested in having your institution join the pilot project.

-Each participating institution maintains important operational information about the pilot project on its own Web site, including a link to the application each patron must fill out before visiting a pilot library.
+Each participating institution maintains important operational information about the onsite borrowing program on its own Web site, including a link to the application each patron must fill out before visiting a participating library.

 - Brandeis University

 - Syracuse University

 - Participating in the program is an easy win: goodwill points with patrons with minimal administrative overhead.

 - Reciprocal onsite borrowing gives our patrons more options for accessing the material they want in a manner that appeals to them.

 - Many SHARES institutions are already involved in successful reciprocal onsite borrowing arrangements.

 - Experience shows that patrons follow the rules and books come back.

 - Numbers will be low and impact on local workflows minimal.